AJGreaves/familyhub/README.md

 - [Account and login pages flowchart](https://i.ibb.co/x1wxDsZ/flowchart.jpg).

-This flowchart was created using [draw.io](https://www.draw.io) to plan and explain the flow of behavior between the user, javascript, data and the modal messages the user sees based on their interactions.
+This flowchart was created using [draw.io](https://www.draw.io) to plan and explain the flow of behavior between the user, JavaScript, data and the modal messages the user sees based on their interactions.

 ### PDF